drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 Don't use -DTEMP_GOST_TLS, it currently breaks things and it is not needed for general GOST [1] support.

 If you don't have / don't want Kerberos libraries and devel rpms/debs, omit "--with-krb5-flavor=MIT" (see examples).
 If you have other Kerberos flavors you need to figure out by yourself.

 3.) make depend

 4.) make

-5.) make report (check whether it runs ok)
+5.) make report (check whether it runs ok!)

 6.) "./apps/openssl ciphers -V 'ALL:COMPLEMENTOFALL' | wc -l" lists now for me
 * 191(+4 GOST) ciphers -- including kerberos